JvanKatwijk/qt-dab/README.md

 NEW FEATURES
 ----------------------------------------------------------------------------

+If configured, the epg data will be written to a file.
+The pathname to the directory in which the file will be written is set in the "picturePath"

 If available, the frequency in the FM band on which the service can be heard, is given in the TechnicalData widget.